Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 ### Incoming Props

-Next up, you need to define some props the `FormFieldInput` component will receive.
+Next up, define some props the `FormFieldInput` component will receive.
 These will be pretty much the same as those in the JSON file you just defined.
 Add them into the component using the JavaScript destructuring syntax we used previously:

 **src/components/FormFieldInput.jsx**